neex/phuip-fpizdam/README.md

 ```

 After this, you can start appending `?a=<your command>` to all PHP scripts (you may need multiple retries).

+## About PHP5

+The buffer underflow in php-fpm is present in PHP version 5.
+However, this exploit makes use of an optimization used for storing FastCGI variables, [_fcgi_data_seg](https://github.com/php/php-src/blob/5d6e923/main/fastcgi.c#L186).
+This optimization is present only in php 7, so this particular exploit works only for php 7.
+There might be another exploitation technique that works in php 5.

 ## Credits